magmasource/MAGMA/README.md

     ```
     make Melts-batch
     ```
-If no errors, a new file appears in the directory named `Melts-batch`.
+A new file appears in the directory named `Melts-batch`.
 This is an executable image that you can run by typing this command:

 ```
 ./Melts-batch